ModelEarth/useeio.js/footprint/international.md

 TO DO: Create [interactive versions](/OpenFootprint/impacts/) of the [three Exiobase charts](https://exiobase.eu)

 TO DO: Update Exiobase pull to generate trade inflow CSV files for all countries by adding parameters to <a href="https://github.com/ModelEarth/USEEIO/tree/import_factors/import_factors_exio">generate\_import\_factors.py</a>.
 Send each country to a 2-char folder.
+Ruolin, Nancy, Yuhao.

 TO DO: Generate for [US States from Matrix table files](/io/about/) with new [50 State USEEIO json](https://github.com/ModelEarth/OpenFootprint/tree/main/impacts/2020)